getdock/public-docs/oauth.rst

 The User is presented with a page in the Dock application where they need to:

-i) Authenticate (if they haven't already done so) ii) Check Application info (name, description, logo, etc) iii) Approve the requested access to the given scopes
+i) Authenticate (if they haven't already done so) ii) Check the Application info (name, description, logo, etc) iii) Approve the requested access to the given scopes

 Additionally, the user is presented the following items:

-i) Detailed description of the scope (or which resources the client is requesting access to). ii) Link to application's Privacy Policy iii) Link to register if the user doesn't own an account at Dock
+i) Detailed description of the scope (or which resources the client is requesting access to). ii) Link to the application's Privacy Policy iii) Link to register if the user doesn't own an account at Dock

-Once the user clicks on "Authorize", we redirect him to the given ``redirect_uri`` with the following two parameters added to the url:
+Once the User clicks on "Authorize", we redirect him to the given ``redirect_uri`` with the following two parameters added to the url:

 - ``state``: if present in the call from Step 1, it is sent back unmodified to you so you can verify it.
 - ``authorization_code``: this is the code that was created when the user approved to grant you access.
 It expires after a few minutes, so you are expected to use it right away to get an Access Token.